isomerpages/gb-assist/pages/solutionrepo/solution1260.md

 Please refer to 'Things to Note' for additional requirements.

 #### Mode of Payment
-Direct Purchase
+Subscription / Leasing

 #### Support Level
 80% for SMEs <br>
 80% for non-SMEs

 #### Things to Note
-Only applicable for licensed cleaning, waste management and pest management companies
+Only applicable for licensed cleaning, waste management and pest management companies.

 #### Contact Information
-Company Name:GRID PLUS PTE LTD <br>Web URL: WWW.GRIDPLUS.COM.SG <br>Contact Hotline: 63841151 <br>Contact Email: enquiry@gridplus.com.sg <br>
+Smartcomm Electronics Pte Ltd<br>https://www.smartcomm.biz/<br>Email: ask@smartcomm.biz<br>Tel: +65 6513 2389

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.